jbakse/site_builder/docs/substance_painter/index.md

 Substance Painter is a tool that makes working with PBR texture sets easy in multiple ways:

 - Directly paint onto your 3D Object instead of the flat texture.
-- Paint into all of the textures in the set simultaniously.
+- Paint into all of the textures in the set simultaneously.
 - Paint with materials that impact all the surface properties at once.
 - Use "smart" materials and masks to automatically add realistic effects like ground dirt, dust, and scratches.
-- Non-distructively switch between texture resolutions as needed for faster processing or higher quality display.
+- Non-destructively switch between texture resolutions as needed for faster processing or higher quality display.
 - Photoshop-like management of layers, folders, and composting.
 - View the composite effect with a PBR shader in real-time in the viewport